-\$.0075 per gallon for each gallon of diesel fuel sold during the preceding fiscal year, including all diesel fuel whether manufactured or imported into the State prior to sale.
+\$.0075 per gallon for each gallon of diesel fuel, other than transmix, sold across the rack at a terminal in this state or imported into this state during the preceding fiscal year.
 No county license may be charged under this section.
-See LEGISLATIVE HISTORY, Acts 2011, No. 565.